 Here’s an example.
 Imagine you place a EUR 10.00 sports bet at odds of 2.00.

 Should you win your bet, your winnings (gross) would be EUR 20.00.
-In this case, your contribution to the tax burden will be EUR 1.00 (EUR 10.00 stake x 2.00 odds x 5%).
+In this case, we would retain EUR 1.00 (5% of your gross winnings) as your contribution to the tax burden.
 Your winnings (net) would therefore be EUR 19.00.
 Should you lose your bet, bwin will cover the entire tax burden.

-Please note that, also as a result of the taxation on sports betting, it is not possible to place bets with odds of less than 1.06.
+Please note that, also as a result of the new taxation on sports betting, it is no longer possible to place bets with odds of less than 1.06.